Get Accurate, Advanced Heart & Lung Testing

 What is Pulse Oximetry?

-This test is a noninvasive test that measures the amount of oxygen in a patient's blood without the use of a needle.
-A small sensor (finger probe) is placed on the patient's finger, ear lobe or toe.
+This test is a noninvasive test that measures the amount of oxygen in your blood without the use of a needle.
+A small sensor (finger probe) is placed on your finger, ear lobe or toe.
 The sensor is connected to a machine, which displays the oxygen saturation and pulse rate.

 The test usually takes only minutes, and there is no pain associated with pulse oximetry.
-The test results will determine if a patient may have less than the normal amount of oxygen in the blood.
+The test results will determine if you have less than the normal amount of oxygen in the blood.

 Pulse oximetry must be ordered by a physician.